MicrosoftDocs/azure-dev-docs/articles/javascript/end-to-end/contoso-real-estate-service-management.md

 ---
-title: "Developer experience for Contoso Real Estate"
+title: "Service management for Contoso Real Estate"
-description: Understand the Contoso Real Estate developer experience provided for you when you use this reference architecture. ms.topic: conceptual ms.date: 09/26/2023 ms.custom: devx-track-js, devx-track-ts, contoso-real-estate
+description: Understand how Contoso Real Estate manages local and cloud services for you when you use this reference architecture. ms.topic: conceptual ms.date: 09/26/2023 ms.custom: devx-track-js, devx-track-ts, contoso-real-estate
-# CustomerIntent: As a senior developer new to Azure, I want to understand how to manage the developer experience of a complex end to end cloud application.
+# CustomerIntent: As a senior developer new to Azure, I want to understand how to manage the services of a complex end to end cloud application.
 ---

-# Developer experience for Contoso Real Estate
+# Service management for Contoso Real Estate

 The Contoso Real Estate application is an example end to end architecture, along with full source code solution and deployment infrastructure.
 It's provided for JavaScript developers who need to learn how to design, develop, deploy, and devops (4Dx) to Azure.